Jayd-1234/Udacity-Self-Driving-Car-Nanodegree/P1-CarND_Lane_Lines/README.md

 The following shortcomings were observed with the current version of the pipeline:

-- The polynomial interpolation doesn't work too well, if there are a less number of line segments detected.
+- The polynomial interpolation doesn't work too well on videos, if there are a less number of line segments detected.
 It is better to use linear interpolations in that case.
 - The interpolation results were not very smooth in case of the challenge video.
 - The Parameters were tricky to identify.
 Possibly better parameters exist.
 - The camera needs to be fixed at the current spot in all cases.
 This is required, as the vertices are hard coded in Region of Interest Detection.